Categorizing Buddhist Teaching: Three Levels

 - Wishlessness, or non-focus

 Again, these teachings are based upon the mind.
-We should make efforts to hear, read, study and contemplate these principles and develop an intellectual appreciation.
+As we practice the Mahayana, we make efforts to hear, read, study and contemplate these principles and develop an intellectual appreciation.
 And by meditating on these topics, we can come to experience the truth of these teachings.